MVaugn/ECSE_371_2024/Lab_04/writeup.md

 ![](img/Lab4-P3FL.png)
 ![](img/Lab4-P3NL.png)

 **Calculate the maximum worse-case power dissipated in the Zener.
-Using the power derating curve from the data sheet, what is the maximum allowable operating ambient temperature for your circuit (under both load conditions, NL and FL)?** 876mW worst case dissipation.
+Using the power derating curve from the data sheet, what is the maximum allowable operating ambient temperature for your circuit (under both load conditions, NL and FL)?** 876mW worst case dissipation, 84mW best case.
 Roughly 77 deg.
-C worst case,
+C worst case, 165 deg.
+C best case.

 **Change the input voltage to 15.0 VDC; record the output voltage of your circuit at no-load and full load.
 What is happening?
 Record your conclusion.**
 ![](img/Lab4-P3-15NL.png)